ethereum-optimism/design-docs/security/fma-kona-asterisc.md

 - **Recovery Path(s):**
   Likely the only viable recovery path would be the permissioned fallback unless the `op-program` + `cannon` are fixed and able to be placed back into the hotpath.

-### Contract Upgrades

-- **Description:**
-  The deployment of a new `FaultDisputeGame` instance, `RISCV` VM, and `DelayedWETH` is needed.
-  Two upgrade actions are performed.
-  1. Initialize anchor state for new game type in `AnchorStateRegistry`.
-  2. Set game type of `kona` + `asterisc` to the FDG deployed before the upgrade.
-  The deployment failing is recoverable by simply re-deploying.
-  The upgrade touches components in the hot path so it is a failure mode covered here.

-- **Risk Assessment:**
-  Low likelihood, medium impact.
-  The contract upgrades are tested and very simple.
-  Contracts in the hot path are audited and have been in production so are unlikely to have critical bugs.
-  Medium impact since an upgrade can impact code placed in the hot path.

-- **Mitigations:**
-  Mitigations are done in the `superchain-ops` repository to validate upgrades prior to their execution.
-  These mitigations include:
-  - Simulate the job before execution.
-  - Run in tenderly
-    - Compare post-state diff with expectations (all signers do this)
-    - Run state diff checks, ensuring the upgrade went smoothly with static assertions.
-  - Run in superchain-ops CI until the upgrade to ensure it’s still working until the day of the upgrade.

-- **Detection:**
-  An invalid upgrade causing an issue in the hot path would be detected by the `op-dispute-mon`.
-  If a misconfiguration for `kona` + `asterisc` in the cold path is done, the `op-dispute-mon` and `op-challenger` would detect an issue if the `kona` + `asterisc` game is placed in the hot path.

-- **Recovery Path(s):**
-  If an invalid upgrade somehow bricks both the `op-program` + `cannon` dispute game and the `kona` + `asterisc` dispute game, the recovery path would be to activate the permissioned fallback.

 ### Divergent Kona Derivation Pipeline